 No previous singing or music reading experience required.
 Our repertoire includes songs from around the world, songs of justice and peace, songs of hope and longing, and songs that are simply fun and full of celebration.
 At the heart of what we are about is coming together to sing in harmony as a means of both personal, local and, yes, even global transformation.
 Singing opens the heart and re-enchants the spirit.
 Harmony brings harmony!

 Sara Thomsen began the choir in 2002 to sing for the Art of Peace event in Duluth, MN, a local response to the event and aftermath of 9/11/01.
 The Art of Peace, held annually for six years, brought varied artistic expressions together to inspire and instigate creativity and peacemaking.
 The choir has since grown and evolved to presenting biannual concerts and singing at various community events thoughout the year.
 The Duluth choir currently has a membership of about seventy five voices.
 Sara is the founder and artistic director.

-The nonprofit organization Echoes of Peace was formed in 2012, marking the 10th anniversary of the choir and serves to support and expand its mission to inspire awareness, action and reflection on critical social issues using music and the arts to build and bridge informed, engaged and caring communities.
+The Echoes of Peace nonprofit organization was formed in 2012, marking the 10th anniversary of the choir and serves to support and expand its mission to inspire awareness, action and reflection on critical social issues through music and the arts to build and bridge informed, engaged and caring communities.